 10 APF (Advance Policy Firewall) commands in Linux – Simple usages

-Protecting server using Linux basic firewall is much difficult by comparing with an firewall applications like CSF or APF.
-We have discussed about the installation and configuration of CSF on a Linux server.
-Here I am moving on APF, another powerful firewall configuring tool under Linux.
+Here I am going to explain about APF (Advance Policy Firewall), another powerful firewall configuring tool under Linux.
 APF commands are quite different from CSF and comparatively less in number.
-After this you will get a clean idea about the APF command usage.
+After this you will get a clean idea about the APF command usages through shell.

 1. Command to start apf

 # apf -r